amira-azeer/OOP-Java-Banking-App/README.md

 # OOP-Prac2
-A simple banking application with the usage of OOP
+A banking application with the usage of OOP